george24601/notes/java/collections.md

-TreeSet is implemented by TreeMap, which in turn is based on RBT

 ###Hashmap

 hashmap init size is 16? =>  i = (n - 1) & hash, when n is 2^n, it is equal to n % hash, because & is faster than mod